The highest vertical jump I ever personally recorded for myself was 37 inches, and I am incredibly proud of this feat.

 Box jumps, broad jumps, and jump squats are three types of plyometric exercises that provide you with benefits relating to explosive compound movements.

 Both movements are commonly done with bodyweight or with very light loads, and the aim of engaging in plyometric training such as this is to train your body for maximum force production, within the shortest period.

 Usually, reps are kept low, while the intensity and effort is high.

-You should try to carry out each movement as explosively as you possibly can, to train for maximum vertical jump benefit.
+You should try to carry out each movement as explosively as you possibly can to train for maximum vertical jump improvements.

 Contrary to most athletes, I do not recommend plyometric training very often.
 The reason for this is that since I am a basketball player, I am jumping with maximal force extremely often.

 Plyometric training is great for learning jumping technique and force production, but I generally use my time to focus more on the other areas of vertical jump training.

 However, adding in optimized and intense plyometric training at certain points in your workout routine can absolutely have great benefit on your overall ability to run and jump!

 Our muscular system is composed of fast and slow twitch muscle fibers; with the fast-twitch fibers happening to be the strongest and largest fibers in our body.

 This type of muscle fiber is trained through heavy lifting, explosive movements, and anaerobic activities.